enzo03gomes/R-for-ChemE/README.md

 Each section comes with several RMD files, which you can open in RStudio or other IDE of your choice, a video lecture and several exercises for you to solve.

-In the RMD files, you can read through all the topics covered in that section, as well as running example code by pressing the green button shown below:
+In the .Rmd files, you can read through all the topics covered in that section, as well as running example code by pressing the green button shown below:

 <img width="699" height="258" alt="image" src="https://github.com/user-attachments/assets/360668b2-e3f5-4451-bdea-3aec5ab7fcd2" />